 An outdoor wood furnace is a furnace that burns wood or pellets to heat water (or air) for use in hot water (or warm-air) heating systems.
 For people with a ready supply of firewood a wood-fired furnace can be a safe and economical way to reduce home energy costs.
-Most of today's wood furnaces are hydronic wood furnaces, which means they heat warm water to some optimal heating temperature and then pipe it to its desired location.
+Because of new EPA regulations, most of today’s wood furnaces are hydronic gasification furnaces, which require less fuel while producing fewer emissions.

 How Wood Furnaces Work

-Outdoor wood furnaces are made up of a cabinet, a sealed firebox, a blower and access doors for stoking the fire and cleaning.
+Outdoor wood furnaces installed before the EPA changes are made up of a cabinet, a sealed firebox, a blower and access doors for stoking the fire and cleaning.
 Firewood (or other fuels) are burned in the firebox, and that fire heats the water.
 The hot water is then piped to the building you want to heat though insulated underground pipes.

 The next step depends upon the existing mechanism for distributing heat in your home or office.
 If you have a warm-air furnace and ductwork, heat is removed from the water via a water-to-air heat exchanger and used to heat the air circulating through the ductwork.
 If you have a forced hot water system, the water can be piped directly into that system.
 Once the heat has been removed, the cold water is circulated back out the wood furnace and heated again.